 What If I Am A Public Employee?

-If you are a public employee, you must first file a complaint with the level of government employing you.
-For example, if you are a City of Seattle employee, you must file with the Seattle Office for Civil Rights, not the County.
-Similarly, if you are a federal employee, you must file with the federal EEOC, not with Washington State.
+If you are a city or county public employee, it’s recommended that you file complaints with both your employer AND the federal EEOC or the Washington Human Rights Commission, even if you also file with the city or county.
+If you are a federal employee, you must file with the federal EEOC, not with Washington State.

 3.4 Spotlight - Sexual Harassment or Assault

 Washington’s Attorney General defines two types of illegal sexual harassment: hostile work environment and quid pro quo harassment.